davpinto/regularizedgb/README.md

 # Regularized Gaussian Bayes Classifier for High Dimensional Data

-regularizedgb provides a fast and accurate Gaussian Bayes classifier for high-dimensional problems. regularizedgb will be provided as a R package soon.
+regGaussianBayes.R provides a fast and accurate Gaussian Bayes classifier for high-dimensional problems.
+The repository regularizedgb will be provided as a R package soon.

 ## How to use